Behati Park Border Collies (MDBA Registered)

 Behaviour and socialisation

 At Behati Park, we believe that early socialisation is key to raising well-adjusted, confident Border Collies.
 From day one, our puppies are introduced to a variety of sights, sounds, and experiences.
-Growing up on our rural property, they interact daily with children, horses, and even our cat, helping them develop…
+Growing up on our rural property, they interact daily with children, horses, a cat, and even our rabbit, helping them…

 Health